tiagovrs/WinToken/README.md

 <sup> Copyright Material(2024) </sup>
 </div>

 &nbsp;&nbsp;&nbsp;&nbsp; With Joshua, the team of development was capable to measure how their features, such as the QR Code scanning section, were affecting his experience inside the app.
-With his stories, they were able to focus in creating features, such as the bet highlights, that were useful and meaningful to the application.
+With his stories, they were able to focus in creating features, such as the highlights, that were useful and meaningful to the application.

 ### Value Proposition Canva
 &nbsp;&nbsp;&nbsp;&nbsp; The Value Proposition Canva (VPC) is a visual tool that describe and analyse the value a solution give to the user.
 It aims to understand the way a solution relives the pain of the final client, while creating gains and making their job to finish a task easier.
 This tool is pivotal to the development of any solution, particularly into the software development, as it helps the designers and developers to create a user-focused application.